 Prospective employers are provided with a profile of matched participants for consideration, progressing to interview before work placements begin.
 The Rossendale Works team remain on hand throughout the interview and placement process to provide help should it be needed.

 Our mentoring approach is proven to produce effective outcomes.
 Before participants are put forward for work placement, we have worked with them to identify and address any barriers to employment, helping them to develop their own strengths and work interests.
+Each participant receives a tailored program that allows overcoming social barriers, creating positive pathways.
 This approach helps to prepare the participant to confidently re-enter the workplace.
+Afterwards, the participant can also expect support with job applications.

-With the support of DWP funding, participants are able to continue to claim their usual benefits for the duration of the work placement, which is typically for 4-8 weeks, allowing employers the opportunity of an extended trial of potential employees before they commit.
+With the support of ESIF MPT funding, participants are able to continue to claim their usual benefits for the duration of the work placement, which is typically for 4 weeks, allowing employers the opportunity of an extended trial of potential employees before they commit.

 The project boasts a track record of success of getting participants into employment and work placements, but importantly, sees many engaging in a range of community activities, and making a valuable contribution to stronger more cohesive neighbourhoods.